 Cannabis tea is one of the healthiest beverages on the planet.
 It is loaded with vitamins, nutrients, and antioxidants.

-Because of the slow acting, but long-lasting effects, cannabis-infused tea can be particularly helpful for those with chronic conditions such as cancer, AIDS, MS, and rheumatoid arthritis.
+Because of the slow acting, but long-lasting effects, cannabis-infused tea can be particularly helpful for chronic conditions like cancer, AIDS, MS, and rheumatoid arthritis.

 Instead of dosing several times throughout the day, one cup of tea provides extended pain relief.

-Anxiety and depression are among the most common and pervasive ailments people experience.
+Next to stress, anxiety and depression are among the most common ailments people experience.

-Cannabis tea has a number of healing qualities that can help here.
-Studies show that cannabis contains powerful nueroprotective properties and plays a major role in regulating emotional behavior.
+Studies show that cannabis contains powerful neuroprotective properties and plays a major role in regulating emotional behavior.

-Consuming cannabis tea is a soothing and milder way to medicate.
-Not only is the process itself therapeutic (sipping on a relaxing cup of tea) but the beverage is loaded with healing properties for your mental health.
+Not only is the process itself soothing but the beverage is loaded with healing properties for your mental health.

 #3) Improves Lung Health